 Important: You should not book your biometrics appointment before receiving your CAS (Confirmation of Acceptance for Studies) from LSHTM.
 We also advise that you don’t arrange your flights to London until you have your visa.

 To find out how long your visa application will take, see the information on processing times on the Home Office website

 - Request a CAS

-You must read the CAS Guidance to confirm what supporting documentation you need to include before sending the request form.
+Please read the CAS Guidance to confirm what supporting documentation you need to include.